CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/translate.md

 #### Custom FHIR functions

-In order to support custom business logic, the conversion library is extensible and allows for creating custom functions that can then be used while defining schema elements.
+In order to support custom business logic, the transform code is extensible and allows for creating custom functions that can then be used while defining schema elements.
 One example of this is converting a date timestamp to a numerical age.

 See CustomFHIRFunctions.kt for more examples

 #### Extending schemas

-In order to support receivers, that would like small customizations to the bundles or HL7 messages they receive, schemas can be extended and overrides applied without having to duplicate a whole schema.
-A current example of this is that California specifies receiving HL7 ORU_R01 messages that mostly match the conversion specified by the spec, but has the datetimes changed to be PST.
+In order to support receivers that would like small customizations to the bundles or HL7 messages they receive, schemas can be extended and overrides applied without having to duplicate a whole schema.
+A current example of this is that California specifies receiving HL7 ORU_R01 messages that mostly match the conversion specified by the base spec, but has the datetimes changed to be PST.

 #### De-identification

-There is a limit support for de-identification in the universal pipeline by applying the RADx_MARS-base-deidentified.yml schema for a receiver, which performs de-identification according to the RADx_MARS spec.
+There is limited support for de-identification in the universal pipeline by applying the RADx_MARS-base-deidentified.yml schema for a receiver, which performs de-identification according to the RADx_MARS spec.

 ## How it works